goodbomb/rails-grape-api/README.md

 Apipie is included in the Gemfile but commented out.
 It is included for the eventual documentation of the API.

-To see all API routes, run the following commend in terminal from your application directory: ```rake api:routes```
+To see all API routes, run the following command in terminal from your application directory: ```rake api:routes```